Category Archives: News Frying Oil

 frying oil filtration tips: canola versus peanut oil

-Canola Oil vs. Peanut Oil
+Canola vs. Peanut Oil

 Oils that contain higher amounts of monounsaturated fats, such as canola and peanut oil, tend to be among the healthier options since they help lower your low-density lipoprotein or bad cholesterol.
 While at the same time increasing your good cholesterol.
 Understanding the composition, smoke point and flavors of these oils can help you determine which is the best to use with different foods or situations.
+Here a comparison of canola vs. peanut oil:

 Canola Oil

 Canola oil is one of the oils highest in monounsaturated fat, with 62%, along with 7% saturated fat and 31% polyunsaturated fat.
 After olive and sunflower oil, canola is the next highest in heart-healthy monounsaturated fats.
 It can be used as a salad dressing and for baking and frying.
 This neutral-tasting oil is obtained from rapeseed, a mustard relative.
 Because rapeseed is commonly sprayed with pesticides, be sure to look for organic, expeller-pressed brands of canola oil.
-You’ll find it already added to foods such as oven-baked chips and frozen fish fillets but with a high smoke point of around 205 °F (96 °C) canola is a good all-purpose cooking oil.
+You’ll find it already added to foods such as oven-baked chips and frozen fish fillets.
+But with a high smoke point of around 205 °F (96 °C) canola is a good all-purpose cooking oil.
 It does become unstable after heating, so never reuse.

 Peanut Oil